Prof. Claire Spottiswoode`

 Claire has wide interests in ornithology and has also worked on avian sociality, nest camouflage, sexual selection, and bird migration, as well as the conservation ecology of threatened species particularly in the Horn of Africa and northern Mozambique.
 She is a life-long birdwatcher and has co-authored three birding guidebooks to Ethiopia and southern Africa.
 She currently serves on the editorial board of Biology Letters, and is a Senior Research Fellow at Magdalene College in Cambridge.

-Anina Coetzee: The infludence of sunbird pollinators and lang use change on flower colour polymorphisms in the Erica genus
+Anina Coetzee: The influence of sunbird pollinators and land use change on flower colour polymorphisms in the Erica genus

 Masters (Conservation Biology)

-Wesley Gush: The ecology and persistence of a highly threatened South African grassland bird, Rudd's lark.
+Wesley Gush (June 2017) The ecology and persistence of a highly threatened South African grassland bird, Rudd's lark.
 (Co-supervisors: Paul Donald, David Maphisa)

 Please see Google Scholar for a full list.